 5. Join an Ambassador Marketing Platform

 Lastly, we recommend the use of an ambassador marketing platform.
-A platform like Brandbassador, for example, offers you a single place where you can manage all your ambassador community data, activities, and communication from the ease of your laptop.
+Our platform, for example, offers you a single place where you can manage all your ambassador community data, activities, and communication from the ease of your laptop.
 It also allows an easy sign up to your ambassador program on-the-go with an easy-to-use mobile app.

 Think about it this way: if you were to suddenly recruit over 500 brand ambassadors over a period of a month, would you have the time or the staff count to manually sign them up and review their social profiles?

-As a result, the benefits of an efficient ambassador marketing tool are undeniably valuable when it comes to saving time and money.
-Ambassador marketing platforms are additionally valuable, because they can also automate a large chunk of the ambassador recruitment and approval process.
+As a result, the benefits of an efficient ambassador marketing tool are undeniably valuable when saving time and money.
+Ambassador marketing platforms are additionally valuable because they can also automate a large chunk of the ambassador recruitment and approval process.